ChrisTimperley/Wallace.jl/tutorials/language.md

 #### Comments

+Comments are opened each unenclosed number sign, `#`, and close at the end of the same line.
+In addition to taking up an entire line, comments may consume the rest of a line following the end of a statement.

 ```
 # Comments can take up a whole line,
 x: 30 # or just the end of a line.